Tips for your job search

 8. Don't expect your job search to be quick and easy.

 A job search is hard work.
+Sometimes it looks like others might have an easier time finding jobs, but that perception can be deceiving.
+Work and effort are part of the process.
 Your motivation and attitude are the keys to your success.
 Expect to put in as much work, for two semesters, as a really tough 3-credit-hour class in which you want to get an A. It's worth that to you.
 We are happy to assist you through advising.

 Q: What mistakes do students tend to make in the job search?